Welcome to

 Empowering communities

-In The Last 3 Years, We Supported a Total of 1741 Individual Members
+In The Last 4 Years, We Supported A Total Of 2,185 Individual Members

-As far as we are aware, we are the only service in the area delivering what we do after listening to the needs of our communities.
+As far as we know, Teakisi is the only organisation in the region delivering the kind of tailored support we do – shaped by listening to the real needs of our communities and responding with meaningful action.

 Community